What a character says when something is wrong, stupid, or squicky enough.

 - Babylon 5:

-- The phrase "Don't.
-Just...don't," is said by the Doctor whenever any of his companions try to put on an accent or speak in another style.
-So far, he has said it to Rose, Martha and Donna.
+- With each of his companions, the Tenth Doctor says "No, no, don't do that" whenever they try to put on an accent or speak in another style.
+In order, we have Rose trying to afflict a Scottish accent, Martha trying to speak Ye Olde Butcherede Englishe, and Donna attempting a posh accent.
 It's given an incredibly dark reprise in "Midnight" after a traumatizing encounter with a voice-stealer.

 - At the climax of "Journey's End", the Doctor has more than a half-dozen companions in the TARDIS to help him tow planet Earth back home.
-He happily dashes around the console room giving instructions to Rose, Mickey, Martha, Jack, Donna, and Sarah-Jane.
-"Now we can fly this thing - n-no, Jackie, no, no, not you, don't touch anything, just...stand back - like it was meant to be flown!"
+He happily dashes around the console room giving instructions to Rose, Mickey, Martha, Jack, Donna, and Sarah Jane.

 - Said in iCarly about what to do if Kevin asks if you want to see his "onion ring".

 - In the second episode of Muppets Now, this is Scooter's reaction when Fozzie suggests a cooking show where the ingredients date each other and sends a prototype picture.

 Scooter: Can't unsee that...

 - The Mystery Science Theater 3000 episode featuring Time Chasers opens with the Bots getting Mike to say "lost in space" so they can trap him into acting it out, and ends with them trying to get him to say "Gilligans Island" only to get this reaction.

 - On Parks and Recreation, Ron's girlfriend Diane drops her daughters off at the office for Ron to babysit.
 Jerry tries to chat with them and gets this reaction.
 The sad/hilarious thing is that he's not even a little surprised.